bdacunha/randompic/README.md

 ### About randompic

 randompic is a package that will give you a link that takes you to a page with a random picture of a bear, or bacon, etc, and you can select the size of the picture you want.
+It can also generate a doge meme link, you just have to type the words that you want to appear on the meme.

 I got this idea after checking this site: [R for cats](http://rforcats.net)

-Now here is an example of what my function does:
+Now here is an example of what my functions do:

 ``` r
 library(randompic)